All Episodes

 You bet, sir.

-Uh, you know, sometimes with you know this Colorado thing, sometimes we the American people need to be protected from ourselves.
+You know, sometimes with all this Colorado thing, sometimes we, the American people, need to be protected from ourselves.

-And uh I think that's what we need here are some people stepping up, trying to stop somebody who I believe is not ready for the presidency.
+And I think that's what we need here, some people stepping up, trying to stop somebody who, I believe, is not ready for the presidency.

-This is a very that's a dangerously elitist view to suggest that disenfranchisement of voters makes sense because the voters may be a bunch of Nimrods.
+is a very, that's a dangerously elitist view to suggest that disenfranchisement of voters makes sense because the voters may be a bunch of nimrods.

 That's a dangerous beginning.